avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-yocto-c-sdk/voyager-demo/QUICKSTART.md

 If you need to create an account, a free 2-month subscription is available.
 Please follow the [Creating a New IoTConnect Account](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/subscription/subscription.md) guide and return to this guide once complete.

-# **IoTConnect Device Template Setup**
-**NOTE: If you are following this guide as part of a training or workshop, a device template may have already been created and this section can be skipped.
-Check if a template called "Voyager Sensors" already exists in the template tab of the "Device" section.**

 # IoTConnect Device Template Setup

 > **Note:**